How to Make a Burning Laser from a Regular Laser?

 What does mW mean in lasers?

-Early laser pointers were helium–neon (HeNe) gas lasers and generated laser radiation at 633 nanometers (nm), usually designed to produce a laser beam with an output power under 1 milliwatt (mW).
+Early laser pointers were helium-neon (HeNe) gas lasers and generated laser radiation at 633 nanometers (nm).
+They are usually designed to produce a laser beam with an output power under 1 milliwatt (mW).
 The least expensive laser pointers use a deep-red laser diode near the 650 nm wavelength.

 What mW laser will burn?